learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 http://localhost:3000/movies/:movieId/edit
 ```

-To get nested `Route`s to work, we need to utilize route information that is
+To get nested `Route`s to work, we need to utilize route information from both
-stored in the `match` props. `match` contains both the current URL path in
+the `useRouteMatch` and `useParams` hooks.
+We can access the current route from
-`match.url`, as well as any parameters in `match.params`.
-We define the
+`useRouteMatch`.
+We define the parameter names in a `Route`'s path by prepending
-parameter names in a `Route`'s path by prepending a colon (`:`) to the front of
+a colon (`:`) to the front of the name.
+This name will then show up as a key
-the name.
-This name will then show up as a key inside `match.params`.
+inside `params`.

 We can use parameters to look up specific data - in this case matching the key
 of a `movies` object with the URL parameter, `:movieId`, allowed us to display a